A Cascade Dual-Decoder Model for Joint Entity and Relation Extraction: Experiment

 \subsection{Implementation Details}

-We employ the PyTorch version of BERT$_{base}$(cased) \footnote{Available at: https://github.com/huggingface/transformers.} as the pre-trained BERT model.
-For the text-specific relation decoder, we use relation embeddings in GloVe word embedding glove.840B.300d \cite{DBLP:conf/emnlp/PenningtonSM14} with 300 dimensions.
-For the relation-corresponded entity decoder, the hidden dimensionality of the forward and the backward LSTM is set to be 384.
+Following CasRel \cite{DBLP:conf/acl/WeiSWTC20}, we employ the PyTorch version of BERT$_{base}$(cased) \footnote{Available at: https://github.com/huggingface/transformers.} as the pre-trained BERT model.
+For the text-specific relation decoder, we use relation embeddings in GloVe word embedding glove.840B.300d \cite{DBLP:conf/emnlp/PenningtonSM14} with 300 dimensions \cite{DBLP:conf/acl/FuLM19}.
+For the relation-corresponded entity decoder, the hidden dimensionality of the forward and the backward LSTM is set to be 384 \cite{DBLP:conf/acl/ZhengWBHZX17,DBLP:conf/aaai/NayakN20,DBLP:conf/acl/FuLM19, zhao2022subject,tao2023multi}.
 The threshold for the text-specific relation decoder is set to be 0.5.
-During training, we use the Adam optimizer.
+Following \cite{DBLP:conf/acl/LiuZZHZ18,DBLP:conf/emnlp/ZengHZLLZ19,DBLP:conf/aaai/ZengZL20,DBLP:conf/aaai/NayakN20}, we use the Adam optimizer during the model training.
 The learning rate and the batch size are set to be 2e-5 and 8, respectively.
 All the hyper-parameters are tuned on the validation set.
 To avoid overfitting, we apply dropout at a rate of 0.4.
 All experiments are conducted with an NVIDIA GeForce RTX 2080 Ti.
+Furthermore, the experiments take 10 hours on the NYT dataset for 70 epochs, 14 hours on the WebNLG dataset for 70 epochs.
+And, the experiments take 10 seconds to do the inference task on the dataset with 5000 entries.